CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

   - `release_date` (int): The year in which a title is released.

-  - `cast` (string): Retrieves the title based on the name of the cast member, you can enter either a firstname or a lastname to search for the title associated with the desired cast member.
+  - `cast` (string): Retrieves the title based on the name of the cast member, you can enter either a first name or a last name to search for the title associated with the desired cast member.

-  - `director` (string): Retrieves the title based on the name of the director, you can enter either a firstname or a lastname to search for the title associated with the desired director.
+  - `director` (string): Retrieves the title based on the name of the director, you can enter either a first name or a last name to search for the title associated with the desired director.

-  - `writer` (string): Retrieves titles based on the name of the writer, you can enter either a firstname or a lastname to search for the title associated with the desired writer.
+  - `writer` (string): Retrieves titles based on the name of the writer, you can enter either a first name or a last name to search for the title associated with the desired writer.

   - `minduration` (int): Retrieves titles based on if their duration is greater than or equal to minduration  $[minduration,\infty]$